RomanStadlhuber/gpr_loc/gpr_misc/README.md

 In the process dataset, the timesteps of the labels are incremented w.r.t. that of the features.
 To achieve this behavior, use the `-T` or `--time_increment_label` flag.

+To compute the deltas between odometry poses, pass the `--deltas` flag to the utility, otherwise the poses will be used.

+**Quick Tip**: omit the `--deltas` flag to generate the poses that can be used for plotting trajectiories.

 ```bash
 # generate a process dataset of the form:
 # features: state and control-input at time k